Estimated reading time: 8 minutes

 Integrated and Comprehensive Services

 The services for both mental health and substance use are from a single professional or team.
-In this setup, the patient will have one treatment plan with one set of goals and a single relapse plan.
+The patient will have one treatment plan with one set of goals and a single relapse plan in this setup.

 Integrated treatment also recognizes that co-occurring disorders can be demoralizing.
 It can weaken a person’s ability to support themselves.